Washing The Undercarriage Of a Car? Here’s How To Do It

 Do I Need To Use Some Kind Of Soap To Wash The Undercarriage?

 In my opinion, using plain water only is completely enough to wash the undercarriage.
-However, if you’d like to use anything, I suggest using an APC (All-purpose cleaner).
+However, I suggest using an APC (All-purpose cleaner) for better results.
 Just spray it over the undercarriage, let it sit for a minute or two, and then proceed with the wash.

 How To Avoid Water Hitting Electrically Sensitive Areas?